nxn-nicole/nxn-nicole/README.md

 🎓 Studying Information Systems at the University of Melbourne

-💻 Front-End Engineer at BlotzTask
+💻 Full Stack Engineer at BlotzTask

 ###
 🛠️ Tech Stack